- About Us

 Visiting Medical Students

-Elective rotations are available to visiting medical students.
+Elective rotations are available to OSU Students and to Visiting Medical Students.
 Additional information on how to apply can be found here.

 Questions?
 Contact Us